digitaldreams/laracrud/README.md

 ### Installation ###
   "require": {

-     "digitaldream/laracrud": "1.0.*"
+     "digitaldream/laracrud": "1.*"

 }

 Version 1.x is for laravel 5.1, 5.2 & 5.3

-For 5.3 route path sould be change to app/routes/web.php from config/laracrud.php
+This version are ready to use in Laravel 5.3.
+If you use 5.2 or 5.1 please have a look to config/laracrud.php and adjust folder path.

 Then add following line  in console/kernal.php